Current Treatment Options for Osteoarthritis of the Knee

 - Opioids: powerful pain relievers, such as morphine

 - Surgery, such as total knee replacement

-Corticosteroid injections have been used for over 45 years for their potent anti-inflammatory effects to reduce pain quickly and allow earlier motion.
-While steroids provide rapid pain relief, the effects are typically short lived.1,2,3 Corticosteroids have not been shown to slow the progression of joint damage,4 and may cause additional joint damage or even severe joint destruction when intraarticular steroid injections are given repeatedly over a long period of time.5
+Corticosteroid injections have been used for over 45 years for their potent anti-inflammatory effects which can reduce pain quickly.
+While steroids provide rapid pain relief, the effects are typically short lived.7,8 In addition, they may cause additional joint damage or even severe joint destruction if given repeatedly over a long period of time.9

-HA viscosupplements have been used for more than 25 years to reduce pain associated with osteoarthritis, improve the elasticity and function of the synovial fluid and protect the surface of articular cartilage.6,7,8,9 While injections of HA alone can deliver long lasting pain relief, the patient does not typically experience the peak effects until 8 weeks after the final injection.1,2,3,10
+Viscosupplements have been used globally for more than 25 years to reduce pain associated with osteoarthritis by improving the viscosity and function of the synovial fluid in the joint.
+While injections of HA alone can provide up to six months of pain relief, the patient does not typically experience the peak effects until 8 weeks after the final injection.10

-Only CINGAL® works by combining a fast acting steroid with a long lasting viscosupplement to deliver rapid pain relief proven to last through six months.*
+Only CINGAL® works by combining a fast acting steroid with a long lasting viscosupplement to deliver rapid pain relief proven to last through six months.11

 *In patients with early to moderate osteoarthritis.
 Patient experience may vary.